 Take Preventative Measures

-Once the carpet or furniture are clean, the next step is to prevent it from happening again.
+Once the carpet or furniture is clean, the next step is to prevent it from happening again.
 There are a few steps you can take to make a repeat accident less likely:

 - Make sure that your litter is cleaned well and regularly.
 Cats like a clean environment, much like humans do.